sohag-aust/sohag-aust/README.md

 <br>
 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working on Java, Spring Boot, JavaScript, React Technologies
+- 🔭 I’m currently working on Java, Spring Boot, DevOps Technologies
-- 🌱 I’m currently learning DevOps
+- 🌱 I would like to learn JavaScript, React, and Redux technologies in my free time

 - 👨‍💻 I'm interested in Competitive Programming